wehs7661/ensemble_md/docs/simulations.rst

                             g_vecs.npy)
     -o OUTPUT, --output OUTPUT
                             The output file for logging how replicas interact with each other.
-(Default: run_EEXE_log.txt)
+(Default: run_REXEE_log.txt)
     -m MAXWARN, --maxwarn MAXWARN
                             The maximum number of warnings in parameter specification to be ignored.

-In our current implementation, it is assumed that all replicas of an EEXE simulations are performed in parallel using MPI.
-Naturally, performing an EEXE simulation using :code:`run_EEXE` requires a command-line interface to launch MPI processes, such as :code:`mpirun` or :code:`mpiexec`.
-For example, on a 128-core node in a cluster, one may use :code:`mpirun -np 4 run_EEXE` (or :code:`mpiexec -n 4 run_EEXE`) to run an EEXE simulation composed of 4 replicas with 4 MPI processes.
+In our current implementation, it is assumed that all replicas of an REXEE simulations are performed in parallel using MPI.
+Naturally, performing an REXEE simulation using :code:`run_REXEE` requires a command-line interface to launch MPI processes, such as :code:`mpirun` or :code:`mpiexec`.
+For example, on a 128-core node in a cluster, one may use :code:`mpirun -np 4 run_REXEE` (or :code:`mpiexec -n 4 run_REXEE`) to run an REXEE simulation composed of 4 replicas with 4 MPI processes.
 Note that in this case, it is often recommended to explicitly specify more details about resources allocated for each replica.
-For example, one can specifies :code:`{'-nt': 32}` for the EEXE parameter `runtime_args` (specified in the input YAML file, see :ref:`doc_EEXE_parameters`), so each of the 4 replicas will use 32 threads (assuming thread-MPI GROMACS), taking the full advantage of 128 cores.
+For example, one can specifies :code:`{'-nt': 32}` for the REXEE parameter `runtime_args` (specified in the input YAML file, see :ref:`doc_REXEE_parameters`), so each of the 4 replicas will use 32 threads (assuming thread-MPI GROMACS), taking the full advantage of 128 cores.

 1.3.
-CLI :code:`analyze_EEXE`
+CLI :code:`analyze_REXEE`
 -----------------------------
-Finally, here is the help message of :code:`analyze_EEXE`:
+Finally, here is the help message of :code:`analyze_REXEE`:

 ::

-    usage: analyze_EEXE [-h] [-y YAML] [-o OUTPUT] [-rt REP_TRAJS] [-st STATE_TRAJS] [-d DIR] [-m MAXWARN]
+    usage: analyze_REXEE [-h] [-y YAML] [-o OUTPUT] [-rt REP_TRAJS] [-st STATE_TRAJS] [-d DIR] [-m MAXWARN]

-    This code analyzes an ensemble of expanded ensemble.
+    This code analyzes a REXEE simulation.
 Note that the template MDP file specified in the YAML file needs to be available in the working directory.

     optional arguments:
-    -h, --help            show this help message and exit -y YAML, --yaml YAML  The input YAML file used to run the EEXE simulation.
+    -h, --help            show this help message and exit -y YAML, --yaml YAML  The input YAML file used to run the REXEE simulation.
 (Default: params.yaml)
     -o OUTPUT, --output OUTPUT
-                            The output log file that contains the analysis results of EEXE.
+                            The output log file that contains the analysis results of REXEE.
-                            (Default: analyze_EEXE_log.txt)
+                            (Default: analyze_REXEE_log.txt)
     -rt REP_TRAJS, --rep_trajs REP_TRAJS
                             The NPY file containing the replica-space trajectory.
 (Default: rep_trajs.npy)